Radiotherapy for Brain Tumours

 The great majority of dogs and cats receiving radiotherapy for brain tumours have an excellent quality of life and continue with their normal daily routine.

-Will my dog or cat be a suitable candidate for radiotherapy?
+Will my Dog or Cat be Suitable for Radiotherapy?

-Because several general anaesthetics are required during investigation, planning and treatment, patients undergoing radiotherapy should be free of significant heart, kidney or liver disease and should ideally not have any concurrent problems that could be problematic.
+Several general anaesthetics are required during investigation, planning and treatment, and so patients undergoing radiotherapy should be free of significant heart, kidney or liver disease and should ideally not have any concurrent problems that could be problematic.

 - Southfields Veterinary Specialists